 PHIA applies to "trustees": health professionals, health-care facilities, public bodies and health services agencies that collect or maintain personal health information.
 The act governs an individual's access to his or her own personal health information held by trustees and sets out requirements that trustees must follow to protect the privacy of personal health information.

-For more information on the legislation, see the Manitoba Health PHIA pages at http://www.gov.mb.ca/health/phia/index.html which include brief summaries on PHIA and trustee guides.
+For more information on the legislation, see the Manitoba Health, Seniors and Active Living (MHSAL) PHIA pages at http://www.gov.mb.ca/health/phia/index.html that include brief summaries on PHIA and trustee guides.

 Users of our website are cautioned that our guides to and summaries of the legislation are not exhaustive.
 The original text should be consulted for all purposes of interpreting and applying the law.
 Our opinions, comments and recommendations are based on substantive investigation, research and analysis, but we are not legal counsel or a court of law.